Skip to main content

 • ETLs that extract from the ODS and load into a data warehouse.

-• Replace with direct calls to the Ed-Fi API, using Change Queries.
+• Plan to continue SQL-based reporting or transition to direct calls to the Ed-Fi API, using Change Queries.

 • Data Validation procedures that run directly on ODS.